jdabtieu/LyonCTF-white_flag/exfilme.md

 ```

 ## Solution
 We get to run our own shellcode at `0x13371337000`.
 Sweet!
 Unfortunately, we can only use the `read`, `open`, and `exit` syscalls, so there appears to be no way to get us the flag.
 However, we can rely on a timing attack - in which we can guess the flag character by character, and pause for a long time if our guess is correct.
 Then, if our script runs for a long time, we know that our guess is correct.
+For example, if I guess that character 0 of the flag is 'F' (which is wrong), the program exits immediately.
+If instead, I guess 'C' (correct), the program should hang.

 To do this, I tried to hang the program using an infinite loop, but that crashed the instance and the only way to fix it was to restart it.
 Instead, I settled for a for loop with 1 billion iterations - which takes well over 2 seconds to complete.